SAML Authentication Overview

 IdP and SP-initiated Logins

-StreamSets supports both identity provider initiated (IdP-initiated) logins and service provider initiated (SP-initiated) logins.
+IBM StreamSets supports both identity provider initiated (IdP-initiated) logins and service provider initiated (SP-initiated) logins.
 A user with the Organization Administrator role can optionally disable SP-initiated logins.

 IdP-initiated Logins

-For IdP-initiated logins, users log in to the IdP login page or dashboard, and then click an icon to log in to StreamSets.
-The IdP authenticates the user, and then sends a SAML AuthnResponse message to the StreamSets Assertion Consumer Service (ACS) endpoint.
+For IdP-initiated logins, users log in to the IdP login page or dashboard, and then click an icon to log in to IBM StreamSets.
+The IdP authenticates the user, and then sends a SAML AuthnResponse message to the IBM StreamSets Assertion Consumer Service (ACS) endpoint.

-For example, if using Okta as the IdP, you log in to Okta and click the StreamSets app integration icon from your Okta dashboard, as follows:
+For example, if using Okta as the IdP, you log in to Okta and click the IBM StreamSets app integration icon from your Okta dashboard, as follows:

 SP-initiated Logins